Casimir effect in critical $\mathrm{O}(N)$ models from non-equilibrium Monte Carlo simulations: Numerical results

+As a final comment of this section, we emphasize that the slab-exchange algorithm can be generalized to different choices of boundary conditions.
+If the boundaries break translational invariance in the short direction, which is the case for, e.g., Dirichlet or open boundary conditions, one has to specify where the slab is removed from the first lattice and where it is inserted in the second one.
+While from a theoretical perspective the choice of the slab is immaterial, as a consequence of the Jarzynski's theorem, different protocols can lead to varying levels of efficiency.

-\paragraph{Numerical results}
+\section{Numerical results}

 We aim to compute numerically the critical Casimir amplitude $\Delta$ for several $\Orth(N)$ models, up to $N=6$.
-For every $N$, we tuned the system to the bulk critical point $\beta_c$ (see Supplemental Material for the values we used) and computed the second derivative of the excess of free energy density $\partial^2 \fex/\partial l^2 = \frac{\beta}{L^2} \partial^2 F/\partial l^2 $ with the slab-exchange algorithm.
-We refer to the Supplemental Material for a detailed discussion on the optimization of the $\nstep$ parameter in the non-equilibrium evolutions to compute the second derivative of $F$.
+For every $N$, we tuned the system to the bulk critical point $\beta_c$ (see appendix~\ref{app:details} for the values we used) and computed the second derivative of the excess of free energy density $\partial^2 \fex/\partial l^2 = \frac{\beta}{L^2} \partial^2 F/\partial l^2 $ with the slab-exchange algorithm.
+We refer to appendix~\ref{app:calibration} for a detailed discussion on the optimization of the $\nstep$ parameter in the non-equilibrium evolutions to compute the second derivative of $F$.
 The Monte Carlo updating algorithm used in all numerical simulations is an embedding cluster algorithm~\cite{Wolff:1988uh, Wolff:1988kw, Wolff:1989hv, Hasenbusch:1989kx} highly parallelized on GPUs with CUDA~\cite{Komura_2012,Komura_2014}.

 To determine $\Delta$ a careful analysis of the finite-size effects is required.
 First, we performed an extrapolation $L\rightarrow\infty$.
 The scaling corrections to the free energy when $L\gg l$ are expected to be exponential in $L$; therefore, we used the \textit{Ansatz}